cdl-geneseo/geneseo-dictionary/M/Movement.md

 # Movement

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Movement

 Created by  Unknown User (jmp46) on Dec 11, 2020

 n.
 In simplest terms, this means a change in something, whether it be a geographical change or a social change.
 This word has been commonly used to describe widespread beliefs on a certain topic, idea, or interest (i.e. Black Lives Matter).
 Use in a sentence: “The movement for gender equality began over a century ago, yet it is still much needed today.”Source: Dictionary of Geneseo English, Fall 2020, PeyerAs of 2020, 100% of students surveyed know this phrase.
 Of those surveyed, 0% believe it originated locally.
 (Peyer, G-M, 2020)